Call for Director Proposals for the 2022-2023 Season

 In which production areas will you need the most help recruiting talent?
 The Stage will pair directors with producers to help assemble final teams.
 This answer will help the Stage plan the most effective use of our resources.

-What, if any, commitments affect your availability during the 2019-2020 season?
-If you have known or likely conflicts that would limit the season slot in which your show could be placed, please let us know.
+What, if any, commitments affect your availability to direct this play in Sept/Oct/Nov of 2022?
+If you have known or likely conflicts that would impact your engagement with this project, please let us know!

-Anything else you’d like us to know about you or your proposed show, not covered elsewhere in this list or in your letter/bio/resume?
+Anything else you’d like us to know about you not covered elsewhere in this list or in your letter/bio/resume?

-Submit References and the completed Questions to firstname.lastname@example.org by November 15.
+Submit completed questions to firstname.lastname@example.org by MARCH 26, 2022.